 Commenting on this study and its findings, lead study author and IIHS vice president of research and statistics, Charles Farmer, has explained that:

 Since 2013, speeds have only become more extreme, and the trend shows no sign of abating… We hope state lawmakers will keep in mind the deadly consequences of higher speeds when they consider raising limits.

 What do you think of this study and its findings?
 Has this inspired you to be more careful about complying with posted speed limits?
 Tell us what you think on Facebook & Google+.

-Contact a Columbia Personal Injury Lawyer at Chappell, Smith & Arden Attorneys at Law
+Contact a Columbia Personal Injury Lawyer at Chappell Smith & Arden, P.A.
+Attorneys at Law

-If you have been injured in an auto crash – or if you have lost a loved one to a fatal traffic wreck, contact a Columbia SC personal injury lawyer at Chappell, Smith & Arden for clear answers about your rights and recovery options.
+If you have been injured in an auto crash – or if you have lost a loved one to a fatal traffic wreck, contact a Columbia SC personal injury lawyer at Chappell Smith & Arden, P.A. for clear answers about your rights and recovery options.

 From our six office locations throughout South Carolina, our attorneys provide the highest quality legal services to injured people and families in Columbia, Alken, Camden, Sumter, Orangeburg, Greenville, Florence, Beaufort, Irmo, Spartanburg, Myrtle Beach, Hilton Head Island, West Columbia, Rock Hill, Charleston, Lexington, Winnsboro, Summerville, and throughout South Carolina.

 1: Examples of ‘traffic safety strategies’ include (and are not limited to) speed cameras, heightened enforcement by police, and even vehicle safety technologies (like airbags).